ayush9090/ayush9090/README.md

 ## 🌟 About Me

-I'm a passionate Full-Stack Developer with a focus on creating seamless web applications and delightful user experiences.
-I enjoy solving complex problems and am always eager to learn and experiment with new technologies.
+I'm a dedicated Full-Stack Developer with experience in building scalable web applications and enhancing user satisfaction.
+I specialize in JavaScript, React.js, and Node.js, with a passion for solving complex problems and optimizing performance.
+Currently, I'm pursuing my Master’s in Computer Science at the University of Texas at Arlington.

-- 🔭 I’m currently working on **[Your Current Project](https://github.com/yourusername/yourprojectname)**
+- 🔭 I’m currently working on **[TipsMagnet - Discover & Share Top Tips](http://www.tipsmagnet.co/1)**
-- 🌱 I’m currently learning **Machine Learning, Cloud Computing**
+- 🌱 I’m currently learning **Docker and Kubernetes**
+- 👀 I’m actively looking for **Software Developer** or **Full-Stack Developer** roles
 - 👯 I’m looking to collaborate on **Open Source Projects**
-- 💬 Ask me about **JavaScript, React, Node.js, Cloud Services**
+- 💬 Ask me about **JavaScript, React, Node.js, Express.js, and AWS**
 - 📫 How to reach me: [Email](mailto:axv3184@mavs.uta.edu)
-- ⚡ Fun fact: I'm a huge fan of AI and love exploring its applications in different domains!
+- ⚡ Fun fact: I'm deeply interested in AI and its potential to transform industries!

 ## 🛠️ Technologies & Tools